ddeklerk28/bsd-fe-test/README.md

 <br />

 ### Task 5 - Feature Implementation (Second Screen)
-- 5.1 Create an api integration layer function called fetchTrend, that will fetch the data of single trend.
+- 5.1 Create an api service layer function called `fetchTrend`, that will fetch the data of single trend.
 See the API documentation for reference.
 - 5.2 Use the new function to provide the second screen with data

 <br />